Honda completes unique wind tunnel - ExBulletin

 Quiet and furry: HALO's test chamber is lined with acoustic tiles and teddy bear fur, a soft sound-absorbing material.

-Despite the wind, the room is so quiet that the technicians working inside must wear harnesses to avoid stepping into the strong winds that can't be seen or heard.
+Despite the wind, the room is so quiet that the technicians working inside have to wear harnesses to avoid stepping into the wind, which can't be seen or heard.
 The software system converts wind noise into footage, much like a weather radar shows a moving storm.

-Complex but simple: Technically and visually dazzling, the HALO wind tunnel may seem like a futuristic fever dream: color-coded whirring maps, more finely tuned than a jet engine2 Storey fan, scale that can sense the breeze.
+Complex but simple: Technically and visually dazzling, the HALO wind tunnel may seem like a futuristic fever dream: color-coded whirring maps, more finely tuned than a jet engine2 A storey fan, a scale that can sense the breeze, and more.

 In fact, our goal from the beginning when we created the HALO wind tunnel was simple.
 Our goal is to make cutting-edge aerodynamics and acoustics research as easy, intuitive and cost-effective as possible.
 And Honda has done it.